-In lactose intolerance, for example, the body lacks the enzyme (lactase) that breaks lactose (milk sugar) down into smaller sugars ready for absorption from the gut.
+In lactose intolerance, for example, the body lacks the enzyme (lactase) that breaks down lactose (milk sugar) into smaller sugars ready for absorption from the gut.
 Lactose is too large to be absorbed across the gut wall undigested, and its presence in the gut causes gut spasm, pain, bloating, diarrhoea and 'failure to thrive'.
 Incidentally, these same symptoms can occur in milk allergy, when the body has made antibodies to milk protein, which causes an immune reaction when you drink milk.
 Hence, you cannot always distinguish allergy from intolerance by symptoms alone without expert help.

 Most foods require some enzyme activity in their digestion, and enzyme deficiencies can be an important factor in food intolerance.

-Some foods contain naturally occurring chemicals that have an affect on the body, such as caffeine in coffee, tea, and chocolate, or amines in certain cheeses.
+Some foods contain naturally occurring chemicals that have an effect on the body, such as caffeine in coffee, tea, and chocolate, or amines in certain cheeses.
 Some people seem to be more affected than others by these natural substances in the food, causing symptoms which would not occur in other people unless they ate far larger quantities of the food.